joeyhaohao/rapidminer-HanMiner/README.md

 ### Run with Intellij
 1. Clone this repository `https://github.com/joeyhaohao/rapidminer-HanMiner.git`
-2. Open the project with [Intelli](https://www.jetbrains.com/idea/).
+2. Open the project with [Intellij](https://www.jetbrains.com/idea/).
 Use Java 1.8 as project SDK.
 3. Build the project
 4. Run `GuiLauncher` under the source folder

 ## Acknowledgement
-Some NLP models and functions of this project are imported from [Hanlp](https://hanlp.hankcs.com/docs/).
+Some NLP models and functions of this project are supported by [Hanlp](https://hanlp.hankcs.com/docs/).